eljn0/Yourlofiradio/assets/alternativethoughts.md

 - Change Subdomain to .com and get yourlofiradio.com
 - Create Discord server for yourlofiradio.
 - Get License from channel owner.
+- Making it viral with social media.(yourlofiradio on instagram)
+- Add libraries.(for studying, sleeping, chilling, and videos part)